By Jaskiran Soomal

 Brian* was incarcerated at the Deuel Vocational Institution (DVI) in Tracy, but was recently transferred to Mule Creek State Prison (MCSP) in Ione during a massive COVID-19 outbreak at the facility.

-His wife shared his story and experiences with COVID-19 in an interview with the Vanguard.
+His wife shared his story and experiences with COVID-19 in an interview.

 CDCR’s effort to control the spread of COVID-19 across its thirty-five prisons has been under the microscope since March.
 Outbreaks are an ongoing phenomenon in nearly all facilities where many are getting infected yet remain neglected by the administration.